eigenvivek/xvr/README.md

   Train a pose regression model.

-Required Options:
+Required options:
   -v, --volpath PATH              A single CT or a directory of CTs for pretraining  [required] -o, --outpath PATH              Directory in which to save model weights  [required]

-Data Options:
+Data options:
   -m, --maskpath PATH             Optional labelmaps for the CTs passed in `volpath` --preload_volumes               If directory of CTs are passed, try to load all into memory (speeds up training)

-Model Options:
+Model options:
   --model_name TEXT               Name of model to instantiate from the timm library  [default: resnet18] --norm_layer TEXT               Normalization layer  [default: groupnorm] --pretrained                    Load pretrained ImageNet-1k weights